In this tutorial we will create a view for notes with a rich text editor for editing the body of the note. We will introduce the custom

 Follow this tutorial below, or jump to another part of this series to learn more about the CVU language.

-We're building a simple view for a note.
-The note has a title property which holds the description of the note.
-The contents property holds the body of the note as HTML.
-We'll define a view in the CVU language that will render the title in a TextField and the contents in a RichTextField.
+property holds the body of the note as HTML.
+We'll define a view in the CVU language that will render the title in a TextField

 Let's create the basic cvu definition for a single note: